kazuyamarino/nsy-docs/OVERVIEW.md

 >    │
 >```
 >
-> * Now, you can generate autoload class in the `Models` folder & `Controllers` folder for the `Homepage` with `composer dump-autoload -o` or [NSY CLI](https://github.com/kazuyamarino/nsy-docs/blob/master/USERGUIDE.md#nsy-cli-command-line) command `nsy dump:autoload` on the command line terminal.
+> * Now, you can generate autoload class in the `Models` folder & `Controllers` folder for the `HMVC` with `composer dump-autoload -o` or [NSY CLI](https://github.com/kazuyamarino/nsy-docs/blob/master/USERGUIDE.md#nsy-cli-command-line) command `nsy dump:autoload` on the command line terminal.

 ---